cledouarec/jira-agile-metrics/README.md

 They each require you to specify the name of the relevant field, and a chart output.
 You can also optionally specify a list of allowed values for each field, which lets you control the order.
-Finally, you can specify a "window" of how many of the most recent months to show (the default is to show all months for which there is data).
+You can specify a "window" of how many of the most recent months to show (the default is to show all months for which there is data).
+Finally, it is also possible to limit the number of allowed values by setting a threshold in percentage.
+All the fields on the period (or in the window period selected) that haven't at least 1 value higher than the threshold will be counted as "Others".
 Here is an example that enables all charts, and limits to showing the six most recent months in each:

     Defects query: issueType = Bug